The war at Kurukshetra. They say it is a mythical war.

 What if Kurukshetra is nothing but our inner self?

 Peter Brooks Mahabharata is a very short 5 and half hour dramatised version of a spectacularly big epic.
-Shorn of all distractions of costume, glittering
+Shorn of all distractions of costume, glittering sets and excess verbiage, the succinct words have a way of penetrating deeply.

 I first saw this version of Mahabharata nearly two decades ago, and I remember it for very different reasons.
 Perfect choice of actors, minimalistic sets, and terrific screen play.